(c) 2024 PillSync.com

 Do not stop taking gabapentin capsules without first talking to a healthcare provider.

 • Stopping gabapentin capsules suddenly can cause serious problems.
-Stopping a seizure medicine suddenly in a patient who has epilepsy can cause seizures that will not stop (status epilepticus).
+Stopping a seizure medicine suddenly in a person who has epilepsy can cause seizures that will not stop (status epilepticus).

 • Suicidal thoughts or actions can be caused by things other than medicines.
 If you have suicidal thoughts or actions, your healthcare provider may check for other causes.